A Robust Multi-Item Auction Design with Statistical Learning

-We show that this mechanism is $\alpha$-fair for each item $j\in[N]$ when $\alpha$ is small enough. \begin{proposition} Let $\mathcal{B}_j$ denote the set of bidders linked to the bidder with the highest upper confidence bound for item $j$, as defined by $\mathcal{B}_j=\{B_i|i\in[m], B_i \text{ is linked to } B_{i_{*}^j} \text{ for item } j\}$.
-Then for each item $j \in [N]$, considering only bidders in the set $\mathcal{B}_j$ results in a mechanism that is $\alpha$-fair. \end{proposition}
+We show that if just considering the bidders in set $\mathcal{B}_j$ in an original fair mechanism, it is still fair enough. \begin{proposition} Let $\mathcal{B}_j$ denote the set of bidders linked to the bidder with the highest upper confidence bound for item $j$, as defined by \eqref{Bb}.
+Then for each item $j \in [N]$, considering only bidders in the set $\mathcal{B}_j$ to implement a fair mechanism results in a new mechanism that is $\alpha$-fair. \end{proposition}

-The proof of this proposition is given in Appendix \ref{fair}.
-Proposition \ref{fairness} shows that for each item $j\in[N]$, if we restrict our attention to the subset of bidders $\mathcal{B}_j$, the mechanism is $\alpha$-fair.
-This implies that by limiting our queries to the bidders in $\mathcal{B}_j$, we can achieve a reduction in the number of required queries while maintaining a desired level of fairness.

-Note that it becomes difficult to sell items in a bundle, as the total value of a bundle would be the sum of the bidders' types for each item, which cannot be calculated with ignored bids.
-Moreover, the allocation space $A(t)$ that the mechanism needs to search for becomes increasingly large as the number of items increases.
-As an example, we calculate the lower bound of the complexity of allocation when each bundle has at most 2 items. \begin{proposition} When each bundle has at most 2 items, the complexity of the allocation grows exponentially as a function of the number of items.
-Specifically, the number of potential allocations exceeds $(2N/3)^{\lfloor N/3\rfloor}$. \end{proposition}